Dollar sends yuan, Aussie lower on fears of U.S. tariff threats

 The yuan has now fallen for four months in a row and China’s central bank on Wednesday set the currency at its weakest since May last year.

-The Aussie dollar, seen as a proxy for Chinese growth because of Australia’s big export sectors, slipped 0.3 percent while a sidelined euro was down 0.1 percent at $1.1682.
+The Aussie dollar, seen as a proxy for Chinese growth because of Australia's big export sectors, slipped 0.3 percent while a sidelined euro was down 0.1 percent at $1.1682 EUR=.

 Still, analysts said the reaction of currency markets was limited, in part because Trump’s latest batch of proposed tariffs were expected and in part because the trade tensions are yet to have an impact on economic data.